- Where to change foreign currency in Spain

 These 3 currency exchange suppliers accept to cooperate with Cambiator and compete with their daily rates.

-- Ria Currency Exchange (part Euronet Wordlwide, Inc)
+- Ria Currency Exchange (part OF Euronet Wordlwide, Inc)

 - Eurochange (specialised supplier in GBP and USD)